wolfg1969/elastic-beanstalk-nginx-uwsgi-django/README.md

 elastic-beanstalk-nginx-uwsgi-django
 ====================================

-A Django sample App running with uWSGI and Nginx on AWS Elastic Beanstalk.
+A Django sample app running with uWSGI and Nginx on AWS Elastic Beanstalk.

 ```